 Specific questions to ask are

-- 7. How long ago was the last commit? - 8.
+- 7. How recent are the last ten commits: hours, days, weeks, months? - 8.
 How many people are maintaining the project?

 This can be hard to find.
 You have to look at the conversations or who is doing the merges.